Introduction

 Inside the nucleus, DNA exists in a complex form known as chromatin, which provides a compact structure necessary for fitting within the confines of the nucleus.
 Chromatin is composed of:

 - Histone Proteins: These proteins play a pivotal role in DNA packaging.
 They allow DNA to coil and fold, too tight for transcription to occur in dense regions (heterochromatin), ensuring that certain genes remain inactive based on cellular needs.
+For further details on the function of the nucleus, check out Understanding the Structure and Function of the Cell: A Comprehensive Overview.

 - Euchromatin: Represents less condensed regions of chromatin that allow gene expression and transcription.